The Best Camping and Hiking Gear You Can Find on Amazon

 Functionality should be the key feature of all your camping gear.
 From smaller things like a multifunctional knife and a powerful headlamp to bigger items like an easy-to-set-up tent and a warm sleeping bag, these backcountry essentials should all be on your checklist.
 And of course, let’s not forget the entertainment.
 Camping with a larger group?
 Bring a portable grill and a wireless speaker at the very minimum.

 To save you some time doing research on the best hiking and camping supplies, we dove into Amazon’s best-seller list for camping and hiking equipment and selected the most outstanding options in every category.

 With over 700 five-star reviews, Amazon customers found this hammock really hangs with the competition — and does so at an excellent price point.
 It's sized to fit two comfortably and rated to support up to 500 pounds.

 A 300-lumen light capacity and a fully waterproof construction make this headlamp an excellent choice for post-dusk navigating, reading, and many other activities.
 It's got seven different lighting modes and a smart feature called brightness memory, which allows it to turn the light on and off while maintaining your chosen brightness level.

-Water Filter: Sawyer Products SP105 Mini Water Filtration System
+Water Filter: Sawyer Products Mini Water Filtration System

-This versatile and compact filtration system — with more than 3,400 five-star reviews — fits in the palm of your hand and can filter up to 100,000 gallons of lake, river, or stream water.
+This versatile and compact filtration system — with nearly 4,000 five-star reviews — fits in the palm of your hand and can filter up to 100,000 gallons of lake, river, or stream water.
 Just attach it to the pouch it comes with and drink directly from it, or use it to fill up your own water bottle.